 Once a decision is made, you will be informed of the outcome.
 If your appeal is successful, follow the embassy's instructions for visa issuance.
 If it is unsuccessful, you may explore other visa options or reapply after addressing the issues mentioned in the refusal letter.

 Before applying for your Schengen visa, I recommend you research the refusal rates of the Schengen country you intend to visit.
 Ensure that you understand what documents you need and what the minimum visa requirements are.
 This may save you the whole appeal process.

 In the case where your Schengen is refused, try to be as understanding as possible.
 Your visa could be denied for a simple reason, such as a missing signature or unclear information.
 Be open-minded and respectful when writing your appeal letter, as officials will be more inclined to help reverse the visa refusal.

-Understand the the visa appeal process does not have a set processing time such as a standard visa application.
-Simply put, the time it takes for your visa appeal can vary.
-Generally, it takes around 4 weeks.
+The Schengen visa appeal processing time takes around 4 weeks.
 However, in some cases, you might have to wait 8 weeks.